allegro/bigflow/docs/e2e_testing.md

 if __name__ == '__main__':
     unittest.main()
 ```

-Each of the two tests has the following schema:

-1. Preparing fake bitcoin transactions table and inserting test records.
-1. Executing the workflow.
-1. Checking the workflow results and bitcoin aggregates table.

 The whole `BitcoinAggregatesWorkflowTestCase` uses the imported dataset manager (using the `e2e` configuration) to interact
 with the BigQuery dataset used by the workflow.